 These should be installed via

 pip.
-Follow the instructions at https://pip.readthedocs.org/en/stable/installing/#install-pip to install it for your system Python if you would like it.)
+Follow the pip documentation to install it for your system Python if you would like it.

 For brewed Python, modules installed with

-The system Python may not know which compiler flags to set in order to build bindings for software installed in Homebrew so you may need to:
+Since the system Python may not know which compiler flags to set when building bindings for software installed by Homebrew, you may need to run:

 brew install formulae that provide Python bindings, you should not be in an active virtual environment.

-Homebrew will still install Python modules into Homebrew’s
+This will ensure Python modules are installed into Homebrew’s

-site-packages and not into the virtual environment’s site-package.
+site-packages and not into that of the virtual environment.

 site-packages to be accessible from within the virtualenv.